Sophie

 A week, a month, a year, a lifetime — more?

-What matters most is not what time should say
+What matters most is not what time might say

 For depth of passion ever bests that score.

-And so, despite the blights all love contends,
+And so, despite the blights all love attends,

 So be our time together short or long